 In 2019, Matt received the Philadelphia Bar Association Chancellor’s Service Award in recognition of his efforts and impact in his role on the Campaign for Qualified Judges.
 Matt was also named one of Billy Penn’s Who’s Next: Law honorees and a Fellow of the American Bar Foundation in 2017.
-Matt was also selected for inclusion in Pennsylvania’s Super Lawyers Rising Stars® every year between 2013 and 2022 and was included in The Best Lawyers in America© in 2022 and 2023.
+Matt was also selected for inclusion in Pennsylvania’s Super Lawyers Rising Stars® every year between 2013 and 2022 and was included in The Best Lawyers in America© from 2022 to 2024.